Dialogues of the Gods: Dialogue XXIV: Zeus and Helios

-Zeus angrily chides the Sun for entrusting the reins of his chariot to a youth—Phaethon, his own son—whose incompetence led to disastrous consequences.
+Zeus angrily chides Helios for entrusting the reins of his chariot to a youth—Phaethon, his own son—whose incompetence led to disastrous consequences.
 Due to Phaethon's mishandling, the earth was scorched and then frozen; the world would have been destroyed entirely if Zeus hadn't intervened with a lightning bolt.
-The Sun admits the errors but excuses himself by saying he was swayed by his son's constant pleas and did not foresee the extent of the destruction.
-Zeus is not convinced, arguing that the Sun should have known that the horses required a strong, experienced hand and would run wild under an inexperienced driver.
-The Sun acknowledges this but explains that he gave in to both Phaethon’s and his wife Clymene's entreaties.
+Helios admits the errors but excuses himself by saying he was swayed by his son's constant pleas and did not foresee the extent of the destruction.
+Zeus is not convinced, arguing that Helios should have known that the horses required a strong, experienced hand and would run wild under an inexperienced driver.
+Helios acknowledges this but explains that he gave in to both Phaethon's and his wife Clymene's entreaties.
 He theorizes that Phaethon, frightened by driving too high, dropped the reins, leading to the chaos.
-The Sun pleads with Zeus not to be too harsh, pointing out that Phaethon has already been punished and he himself is deeply grieving.
+Helios pleads with Zeus not to be too harsh, pointing out that Phaethon has already been punished and he himself is deeply grieving.
 Zeus, however, believes that these consequences are insufficient given the scale of the catastrophe.
-He warns the Sun never to send another charioteer in his place, or he will strike him with his thunderbolts.
+He warns Helios never to send another charioteer in his place, or he will strike him with his thunderbolts.

 Dialogue XXV: Apollo and Hermes (II)

-Apollo and Hermes are discussing the twin brothers Castor and Polydeuces.
+Apollo and Hermes are discussing the twin brothers Castor and Pollux.
 Apollo confesses that he cannot tell the twins apart, while Hermes can.
-Hermes explains that Castor and Polydeuces alternate between Olympus and the Underworld, desiring to stay together forever.
+Hermes explains that Castor and Pollux alternate between Olympus and the Underworld, desiring to stay together forever.
 Apollo considers this arrangement unfair, feeling that the twins contribute less compared to his own significant roles in providing prophecies and how Artemis serves as a midwife.
-Hermes responds that Castor and Polydeuces assist Poseidon as protectors of sailors.
-Apollo remains unimpressed by this explanation.
+Hermes responds that the two assist Poseidon as protectors of sailors.
+Apollo remains unimpressed by this justification.